MaxMelching/gwbar/README.md

   (cf. the `style_example` files).
 Styles used by the template are `gwbar@linestyle`, `gwbar@bglinestyle`, and for beamer files also `gwbar@fillinglayer`.

+*Note:* besides giving them to calls of the `gwbar` package or command, you can also change options by using the `\UpdateGWBarOptions[option=value]` command.
+However, be careful when inserting a new line between `[` and the first option, this may yield an error because the new line is interpreted as a space.
+This can be solved by adding a percent sign after the bracket opening, i.e. using `[%` and then opening up a new line (the same applies to calls of `\gwbar[...]`).

 ### Examples